Nandini-gandhi/expense_analyzer/README.md

 A modern web application for analyzing personal expenses with AI-powered insights.
 Built with React, Flask, and Google Gemini AI.

+**📹 Video Demo:** Watch `Expense Analyzer.mp4` for a complete walkthrough of the application, code explanation, and implementation decisions.

 ## Features

 - 📊 **Interactive Dashboard** - Visualize spending patterns with charts and graphs